Jinghan987/DSA4262-Project-2/README.md

 6. Once the model has been outputted from <b>Project 2 - Training Script for Github.ipynb</b>, we move on to <b>Project 2 - Prediction Script for Github.ipynb</b>, where we will be using the model to predict the probability that a DRACH site in the test data is m6A positive.
 </p>
 <p>
 7. <b>Project 2 - Prediction Script for Github.ipynb</b> will be using <i>test_set_github.csv</i> as an input and through this script, we will be able to obtain the outputs for the test data in the form of a csv file (<i>predictions.csv</i>).
-From <i>predictions.csv</i>, we will be able to observe which DRACH sites are predicted to be m6A positive and which are not.
+From <i>predictions.csv</i>, we will be able to observe which DRACH sites are predicted to be m6A positive with high probability and which are predicted to be m6A positive with low probability.
 </p>